 Keeping Children Safe in Education 2023 (“the 2023 guidance”) came into force on 1 September 2023 and applies to: schools, academies, including maintained nursery schools, non-maintained special schools and college settings,16-19 academies; special post-16 institutions; pupil referral units and independent training providers in England.

-The new statutory guidance split into five key parts, with seven annexes:
+The guidance is split into five key parts, with six annexes:

 - Safeguarding information for all staff;

 - The management of safeguarding;

 - Safeguarding concerns or allegations made about staff, including supply teachers, volunteers and contractors; and

 - Child-on-child sexual violence and sexual harassment

 Schools and colleges in England must have regard to the 2023 guidance when carrying out their duties to safeguard and promote the welfare of children, i.e. those aged under 18.
 The 2023 guidance should also be read alongside: